pmean/build-website/text/06/EmilyRosaExperiment.md

 >
 > *During each test, the practitioners rested their hands, palms up, on
 > a flat surface, approximately 25 to 30 cm apart.
 To prevent the
-> experimenter\'s hands from being seen, a tall, opaque screen with
+> experimenter's hands from being seen, a tall, opaque screen with
-> cutouts at its base was placed over the subject\'s arms, and a cloth
+> cutouts at its base was placed over the subject's arms, and a cloth
 > towel was attached to the screen and draped over them (Figure 1).*
 >
 > *Each subject underwent a set of 10 trials.
 Before each set, the
-> subject was permitted to \"center\" or make any other mental
+> subject was permitted to "center" or make any other mental
 > preparations deemed necessary.
 The experimenter flipped a coin to
-> determine which of the subject\'s hands would be the target.
+> determine which of the subject's hands would be the target.
 The
 > experimenter then hovered her right hand, palm down, 8 to 10 cm above
-> the target and said, \"Okay.\" The subject then stated which of his or
+> the target and said, "Okay."
+The subject then stated which of his or
-> her hands was nearer to the experimenter\'s hand.
+> her hands was nearer to the experimenter's hand.
 Each subject was
 > permitted to take as much or as little time as necessary to make each
 > determination.
 The time spent ranged from 7 to 19 minutes per set of
 > trials.*